 Adjusting to the New Reality

 Traditional IT shops usually have less exposure or experience with public cloud offerings.
-Therefore, AWS managed services providers play a key role helping companies understand, implement, and succeed in the cloud space.
+Therefore, AWS managed services providers play a key role in helping companies understand, implement, and succeed in the cloud space.
 Without this guidance, the result of migrating to AWS or other cloud solutions may end up being more costly and complex than it was before the move.

 Having mission-critical data residing in a public cloud environment can be daunting for some, although this concern has decreased significantly during the past few years.
 The majority of providers adhere to strict compliance protocols and invest heavily in physical security.
 Given the resources they have, these providers can offer higher levels of security than most companies can achieve in-house.
-It’s important to note that although these services providers maintain the security of the cloud, you are responsible for security in the cloud.
+It’s important to note that although these service providers maintain the security of the cloud, you are responsible for security in the cloud.
 This is a subtle but extremely important distinction.
 Any migration effort must include strategies to maintain, if not strengthen, your security posture.